 I don’t take low paying freelance jobs anymore at 4 months in.
 If I get a weird vibe from a job invitation I simply decline it.
-This has allowed me to work less but make the same money.
-I’ve also been able to work with high quality clientele instead of bargain shoppers.
+This allowed me to work less but make the same money.
+I was also able to work with high quality clientele instead of bargain shoppers.
 The thing about bargain shoppers on Upwork is that they usually offer no concrete parameters to work with, pay a low rate, then expect a lot of revisions.

 How does that differ from a good quality copywriting client?